 Decisions will be announced in mid-April.
 A final slide deck can be submitted the week before the workshop is held.

 All presentations should be related to STAMP but otherwise the topics are open.
-If the submission link above is being blocked by a firewall or is not working, try emailing it directly

 - Information about cost, return on investment, resources required, learnability, and other practical details